 What’s an XML Google Shopping Feed?

-In simple terms, Google Shopping Feed can be described as a file folder or a list with all the products from your store’s inventory.
+Simply, a Google shopping feed can be described as a file folder or a list with all the products from your store’s inventory.
 This feed file helps you advertise your products through the Merchant Center.

 When you include your products on a Shopping feed, you must add relevant attributes to individual items.